elopio/docs/source/includes/_glossary.md

 ## Market Creator Mailbox

 A Market Creator Mailbox is an address that belongs to the [Creator](#market-creator) of a [Market](#market).
 All of the fees that a Market Creator can collect (whether as ETH or as tokens) get sent to this address, where the Creator can then withdraw them.
-Funds that are potentially refunded to the Market creator (such as [Validity Bonds](#validity-bond) and [No-Show REP Bond](#designated-report-no-show-rep-bond)) are also sent to the Market Creator Mailbox.
+Funds that are potentially refunded to the Market creator (such as [Validity Bonds](#validity-bond) and [No-Show Bond](#no-show-bond)) are also sent to the Market Creator Mailbox.

 ## Market Resolution